francescogerardomarra/its/modulo26/2_jwt.md

 1. Decode the JWT.
 2. Verify the signature using the appropriate algorithm and key.
 3. Validate claims (e.g., expiration time, issuer).

 ---

-## JWT Usage
-JWT (JSON Web Token) is a compact, URL-safe means of representing claims securely between two parties.
-JWTs are commonly used for authentication and information exchange in web applications and APIs.
-A JWT consists of three parts:

-1. **Header**: Contains metadata about the token, such as the signing algorithm.
-2. **Payload**: Holds the claims, which can include user details and additional metadata.
-3. **Signature**: Used to verify that the token has not been tampered with.

-JWTs are encoded using Base64URL and signed using either an HMAC secret or an asymmetric key pair.

----